Code-Institute-Submissions/p4-online-cookbook/README.md

 - Create project directory with readme
 - Create git repo
-- Work on UXD up to and including the Structure plane
+- Work on UXD up to and including the Scope plane
 - Create database schema
 - Create MongoDB database on mLab
-- Work on Skeleton plane of UXD
+- Work on Structure and Skeleton planes of UXD
 - Create wireframes
 - Get Flask app up and running
     - Install flask